-Which places have transformed the most in the last 20 years?
+Which destinations have transformed the most in the last 20 years?
 From Mumbai to Medellin, cities around the world that were not previously known as travel destinations have enjoyed a surge in popularity in the 21st century, thanks to cheaper air travel, new attractions, improved safety, and increasingly adventurous travelers.
 At Tourlane, our Travel Experts researched 20 trendy cities that experienced more than a 100% increase in arrivals since 2000.
 Learn more about these extraordinary cities below!

 1. Doha, Qatar - 992% increase in arrivals